frame-lang/frame-docs/advanced_frame/operations.rst

-One of the important use cases for operations is to support testing scenarios by providing a means of inspecting the raw state without engaging the state machine.
+One of the important use cases for operations is to support testing scenarios by providing a means of inspecting the raw state without interacting with the state machine.

 .. code-block::
     :caption: Inspecting Domain Data with Operations